ShreyaThapliyal/ChatX/README.md

 ## Future Goal

 To make the website responsive.
+Also, include a database to store user socket id in a corresponding room number through this we can create multiple rooms.
+As of now only one room is created whose code is A1 to join.

 ## Deployed Project

- You can checkout my website on laptop from here https://chatx-app-deployed.netlify.app/
+ You can checkout my website on laptop from here https://chatx-app-deployed.herokuapp.com/

 ## Authors